 Disclaimer: My blog posts may contain some affiliate links.
 Clicking on them and making a purchase may earn me a small commission at no extra cost to you for the product.
 Thank you!

-Although I have tried my best to provide updated pet policies for all dog friendly hotel recommendations mentioned in this post, please call the hotel prior to booking for their pet policy and size and breed restrictions to confirm.
-Hotels keep on updating their policies regarding pets and although my blog provides recommendations based on personal experiences and booking sites, it does not 100% guarantee that the hotel is still dog friendly.
-Pretty please, confirm before you book!
+Although I have tried my best to provide updated pet policies for all dog friendly hotel recommendations mentioned in this post based on guest bloggers’ experiences, please call the hotel prior to booking for their pet policy and size and breed restrictions to confirm.

-Most dog friendly cities in US: West coast
+Most dog friendly cities in USA: West Coast

 Contributor: Jen and her beloved dogs Sora (a rescue Australian Shepherd) and Laila (a rescue Spanish puppy).
 Jen blogs at Long Haul Trekkers and used to live with Sora in Portland.
 Sora (who unfortunately passed away in October 2018 due to cancer) was a seasoned traveler who traversed across Europe and South America over two years with Jen and her husband on a bicycle.
 In total, she visited 29 countries in her life.
 Sora joined her humans for long trail runs, advocated for international animal organizations to promote adoption, and graced the cover of Adventure Cycling Magazine in its April issue.